giovankes/react-redirect/README.md

 # React-Redirection 🚀

+## Please know this package is still under development.

 [Redirection](https://en.wordpress.org/plugins/redirection/) is a plugin in wordpress that handles redirects.

 This package is for handling redirects using a headless wordpress template.